Portrait of Anjali Shrivastava

 Some things I 100% recommend:

-I'm at anjali.shrivastava99@gmail.com and on Twitter at @anjali_shriva.
+If you're thinking about any of this, I'd love to compare notes.
+I'm at anjali.shrivastava99@gmail.com and on Twitter @anjali_shriva.

 View the old version of this site at /vintage